What is Enphase Energy Inc.'s (ENPH) Stock Real Technical Picture?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 1.10 percent of Enphase Energy Inc. shares are owned by insiders, and 73.60 percent are held by financial institutions.
-RANHOFF DAVID A, the EVP & Chief Commercial Officer at Enphase Energy Inc. (ENPH) has sold 20,299 shares of firm on Dec 01 at a price of $250.65 against the total amount of $5.09 million.
-In another inside trade, RANHOFF DAVID A, EVP & Chief Commercial Officer of Enphase Energy Inc. (NASDAQ:ENPH) sold 20,299 shares of the firm on Nov 17 for a total worth of $5.16 million at a price of $254.28.
-An inside trade which took place on Nov 16, EVP & Chief Commercial Officer of Enphase Energy Inc. RANHOFF DAVID A sold 66,272 shares of firm against total price of $16.18 million at the cost of $244.10 per share.
+Branderiz Eric, the EVP & Chief Financial Officer at Enphase Energy Inc. (ENPH) has sold 21,908 shares of firm on Dec 17 at a price of $183.90 against the total amount of $4.03 million.
+In another inside trade, RANHOFF DAVID A, EVP & Chief Commercial Officer of Enphase Energy Inc. (NASDAQ:ENPH) sold 20,299 shares of the firm on Dec 01 for a total worth of $5.09 million at a price of $250.65.
+An inside trade which took place on Nov 17, EVP & Chief Commercial Officer of Enphase Energy Inc. RANHOFF DAVID A sold 20,299 shares of firm against total price of $5.16 million at the cost of $254.28 per share.